RookieOven/rookieoven/_posts/2015-08-16-Turing-Festival-2015.md

 Tickets are still available from the [Turing Festival website](http://turingfestival.com) and are bought on a per day basis.
 Not into marketing but want to know more about billion dollar scaleups?
 Then just buy what you want to take part in.

-There will also be nightlife and plenty of networkign opportunities at Turing, which in all honest no matter how good a lineup there is often proves to be the best part of these kinds of events.
+There will also be nightlife and plenty of networking opportunities at Turing, which in all honest no matter how good a lineup there is often proves to be the best part of these kinds of events.
 The chance to meet talented, diverse people from around the world over a few drinks is invaluable.